mos1907/M-VideoRecovery/README.md

 # Using

-* Select a Similar Working File (Example ; Same working file  which is taken from same camcorder)
+* Select a Reference Working File (Example ; Same working file  which is taken from same camcorder)
-* Select Broken,Damaged,Truncated Video file
+* Select a Broken,Damaged,Truncated Video file
-* Select Destination folder Press Start Button...
+* Select a Destination folder Press Start Button...
 Now Your Video is ready for playing.

 By The vay You can Recovery GoPro,Sony XAVC,AVC,HEVC Video Files